 Leading and coordinating the Early Intervention Speech and Language Student Clinic, located in Sturt Campus in the innovative multi-disciplinary student clinic at Health2Go.

 Supervising students across all rosters of their WIL placements.
 This provides an invaluable and quite unique link between team-teaching of the Paediatric Communication Development and Disorders Topics and the practicum of the speech pathology courses.

-Student Experience Coordinator across all years of the Bachelor and Master of Speech Pathology programs, providing a crucial role in supporting students learning and engagement in the Speech Pathology programs, providing pastoral care and a link to other supports for student success in their time at University.
+Student Engagement Coordinator across all years of the Bachelor and Master of Speech Pathology programs, providing a crucial role in supporting students learning and engagement in the Speech Pathology programs, providing pastoral care and a link to other supports for student success in their time at University.

 Catherine is particluarly interested in the engagement of parents in speech pathology practice and how this has been effected by the change in models of provision of speech pathology services in the community in recent years.

 You consent to the use of our cookies if you proceed.